QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 {{< /highlight >}}

-The above functions show repetitive content along with the length of input list, mainly in calling `(length)` part, so we can write a function to capture the pattern.
+The above functions show repetitive content along with the length of input list, mainly in calling `(length)` part.
+Normally, we would write and save as a named function for calling in the future. **But, if we don't save it,but directly address it within other function, or even address itself,  How do we do that?**

 If we can define length abstractly, we can call it to simplify the reptitive procedure.
-This need is particularly necessary because one can imagine there is going to be many algorithms having similar repetitions as `(length<=n)`.
+This need is particularly necessary when there is going to be many algorithms having similar repetitions as `(length<=n)`.
+So firstly we give (lambda l) a name:

 {{< highlight scheme >}}
 ;length<=0